 Alfonso has consulted with numerous international corporations, government and educational institutions including: Procter & Gamble, Pacific Bell, Kaiser Permanente, NetApp, Merqurio (Italy), Training Vision (Singapore), Stentor Group (Canada), U.S. Forest Service, ClimateXChange, Interstate Insurance, CABA (Climate Action Business Association), Omnitel-Olivetti (Italy), ENEL (Italy), U.S. Department of Labor, University of Missouri, Kansas City, Pilkington Barnes-Hind, 3Com, Progressive Insurance, and others.

 He is currently Professor in the Transformative Inquiry Department at California Institute of Integral Studies, where he designed the Transformative Leadership M.A. and the Transformative Studies Ph.D.
-In 2018 Alfonso is Distinguished Visiting Professor at Sapienza-University of Rome, and he has been Distinguished Professor in the School of Fine Arts at Miami University, in Oxford, Ohio.
-In 1985-1986 taught management psychology at the Central South University in Hunan, China.
+Alfonso has been Distinguished Visiting Professor at Sapienza-University of Rome, and Distinguished Visiting Professor in the School of Fine Arts at Miami University, in Oxford, Ohio.
+In 1985-1986 he taught management psychology at the Central South University in Hunan, China.

 Alfonso Montuori is also the author of numerous groundbreaking books and articles on leadership, creativity and innovation, social change, and complexity.
 Books include Evolutionary Competence (1989), From Power to Partnership (with Isabella Conti, 1993) Creators on Creating (co-edited with Barron & Barron, 1997), Social Creativity, vols.
 1-2 (co-edited with Ronald E. Purser, 1999), and Journeys in Complexity (2014).
 He has written articles in publications such as Academy of Management Review, Human Relations, Journal of Management Education, and Journal of Humanistic Psychology.
 Alfonso's work has been translated in Chinese, French, Spanish, and Italian.
 He is on the board of numerous academic journals and the Co-Editor of World Futures: The Journal of New Paradigm Research.
 Alfonso has contributed major entries to the International Encyclopedia of Organization Studies, The Encyclopedia of Creativity, The Encyclopedia of the Sciences of Learning, the Handbook of Workplace Spirituality and Organizational Performance, The Encyclopedia of Creativity, Invention, Innovation, and Entrepreneurship, and the Handbook of Humanistic Psychology.